cs10/fa16/checkoffs.md

 * Show and Explain your  "sum of two smallest" block.
 * Explain the bug(s) in "(Problem 3) Sum of numbers between x and y."

-## Lab 5: Lists 1 {#lab5}

-**Required**
+**More Self-Check Questions**

 * Why is the check block useful?
 And how does it work?
 * Why is the broadcast block useful?
 Give an example of a good situation to use one.

+## Lab 5: Lists 1 {#lab5}

+**Required**

+* Coming Soon!

 ---